rihabcherni/rihabcherni/README.md

 ### 👩‍💻 About Me 💫

-I’m a dedicated engineering student specializing in **Emerging Technologies and Security**.
-My focus areas include **mobile and web application development**, with hands-on experience in both frontend and backend technologies.
-I'm actively looking for a **Final Year Project (PFE) internship** to apply my skills and deepen my expertise.
+I'm a recently graduated engineering student specializing in Emerging Technologies and Security, with a strong focus on web and mobile application development.
+I have practical experience in both frontend and backend technologies and I’m currently looking for a job opportunity to apply my skills, contribute to impactful projects, and further develop my expertise.

 ### 🎓 Education